KingContaria/ContariaCalc/README.md

 Hide when cleared - If this is enabled, the Hide Function will automatically be activated when the Calculator gets cleared.

 Resize - Use this to resize your calculator if it is too small/big.
 The 'Reset' button will set it back to its original size.

+Color - Use this to change the color of your GUI.

+Other Features:

+Adding to your first throw - Instead of fully typing out the second throw coordinates and angle, you can also put a '+' in front of your number, that way it will add this number to the according variable from your first eyethrow.
+Example...

+...

+First Input: 100 200 49.5

+Second Input: +50 180 +-2.3

+means

+Second Input: 150 180 47.2

+Overwriting Eyethrows with ClipbaordReader - 3rd Clipboard throw overwrites first one, 4th overwrites second, etc...